-The increase in interest expense, net was due to (i) an increase in contractual interest of \$2.7 million as a result of higher debt balances due to our financing transaction during the fourth quarter of 2022, (ii) an increase in amortization related to discount on debt of \$1.9 million due to our financing transaction during the fourth quarter of 2022, and (iii) a decrease in capitalized interest of \$0.6 million as we are no longer developing our Earth observation constellation.
+The increase in interest expense, net was due to (i) an increase in contractual interest of \$2.7 million as a result of higher debt balances due to our financing transaction during the fourth quarter of 2022, (ii) an increase in amortization related to discount on debt of \$1.9 million due to our financing transaction during the fourth quarter of 2022, \$2.2 million and (iii) a decrease an increase in capitalized contractual interest of \$0.6 million as we are no longer developing our Earth observation constellation. \$0.4 million.